AW-Creates/asynkproduction/README.md

 ```

 The Next.js app will be available on `http://localhost:3000` and n8n on `http://localhost:5678`.

+## Configuration
+Create a `.env.local` file using the provided `.env.example` and set the values for your environment such as Stripe keys and domain name.

 ## Deployment
 A GitHub Actions workflow is included to deploy the `main` branch to Vercel.
 Configure the `VERCEL_TOKEN`, `VERCEL_ORG_ID`, and `VERCEL_PROJECT_ID` secrets in your repository settings.